njt005/Gridworld-Passive-BCI-Experiment/README.md

 # Gridworld-Passive-BCI-Experiment
 This is a collection of files to train agents in a gridworld environment and run a passive brain-computer interface (BCI) experiment.
 In the experiment, a hunter will attempt to catch the prey.
 Errors were purposely introduced so that the human observer can evaluate each of the hunter's actions.
-In parallel, optimal policy agents observe the same experiment and generate prediction error in order to correlate the this with the human's event-related potential magnitude.
+In parallel, optimal policy agents observe the same experiment and generate prediction error in order to correlate this with the human's event-related potential magnitude.

 Module Requirements:\
 numpy, pickle, pygame, matplotlib, seaborn